renatovargas/seea-aff/index.md

 ## Implementation principles

-The SEEA AFF Guatemala pilot exercise has been prepared in the month of August 2015, under the following principles:
+The SEEA AFF Guatemala pilot exercise is prepared under the following principles:

 1. SEEA-AFF Guatemala compilation is replicable.
 2. Methodological decisions and assumptions during compilation are documented.